autocrypt/autocrypt/doc/faq.rst

   messages.
 PEP encrypts to a recipient as soon as there are known encryption keys.

-Lastly, Autocrypt is a specification and thus could be implemented by the PEP products.
+To conclude, Autocrypt is a specification and thus could be implemented by the PEP products.
 Several Autocrypt community members would consider changes to the specification if this would help PEP to adopt Autocrypt like several other mail apps already do.